-Reading the Qur'an with proper understanding bears the fruits of spiritual and moral upliftment and material and intellectual advancement.
+Reading the Quran with proper understanding bears the fruits of spiritual and moral upliftment and material and intellectual advancement.
 It is better to read a few verses with meditation rather than finishing the whole book in a day like a parrot without knowing what is said.

-The Qur'an is the purest and highest of Arabic literature.
-But those who depend upon the translations for Qur'anic knowledge often fail to appreciate its lofty standard.
-First of all, there is the difficulty of translating this book into any other language; because in the words of A.J.
-Arbury, it is "a foreign idiom, for the Koran is God's revelation in Arabic, and the emotive and evocative qualities of the original disappear almost totally in the skilfullest translation."
+The Quran is the purest and highest of Arabic literature.
+But those who depend upon the translations for Quranic knowledge often fail to appreciate its lofty standard.

+First of all, there is the difficulty in translating this book into any other language; because in the words of A.J Arbury, it is "a foreign idiom, for the Koran is God's revelation in Arabic, and the emotive and evocative qualities of the original disappear almost totally in the skilfullest translation."
 (The Holy Koran, an introduction; London, 1953).

-But according to the same author, "bad translation is not the whole story by any means . . .
-No, the fault lies not so much in the manner of translation as in the manner of reading the translations.
-The root of the trouble is that the ordinary reader, and for that .matter the extraordinary reader as well, has not been sufficiently advised how to read the Koran . . .
-The Koran, like the poetry it resembles in so many ways, is best sampled a little at a time; and that little deserves and needs meditation."
+But according to the same author, "bad translation is not the whole story by any means ...No, the fault lies not so much in the manner of translation as in the manner of reading the translations.
+The root of the trouble is that the ordinary reader, and for that matter the extraordinary readers as well, has not been sufficiently advised how to read as well, has not been sufficiently advised how to read the Koran ...The Koran, like the poetry is resembles in so many ways, is best sampled a little at a time; and that little deserves and needs meditation."

-Laura Veccia Vaglieri comments: "On the whole we find in it a collection of wisdom which can be adopted by the most intelligent of men, the greatest of philosophers and the most skilful of politicians."
+Laura Veccia Vaglieri comments: "On the whole we find in it a collection of wisdom which can be adopted by the most intelligent of men, the greatest of philosopher's and the most skillful of politicians."

-If a man recites the Qur'an with meditation and understanding, he would learn morals which would help him acquire spiritual perfection; he would feel encouraged to follow the foot-prints of the men of God; he would be sorry for whatever sins and mistakes he might have committed in his life.
-This will make him turn towards God with a soul full of gratitude for all the blessings bestowed upon him by God, and full of remorse for all his misbehaviours.
+If a man recites the Quran with meditation and understanding, he would learn morals which would help him acquire spiritual perfection: he would feel encouraged to follow the footprints of men of God: he would be sorry for whatever sins and mistakes he might have committed in his life.
+This will make him tum towards God with a soul full of gratitude for all the blessings bestowed upon him by God, and full of remorse for all his misbehaviors.

 It is for this reason that the month of Ramadhan is described as the month of repentance.
-The Holy Prophet has said: "There is no intercessor better than repentance."
+The Holy Prophet (S) has said: "There is no intercessor better than repentance."
 Allah in His grace forgives all sins and transgressions if a sinner repents sincerely.
-The operative word is "Sincerely", A repentance without a change of heart is no repentance.
+The operative word is "Sincerely".
+A repentance without a Change of heart is no repentance.
 It must produce change in habit, honesty in dealing, love and fear of God in actions.

-According to Imam Ali, "repentance must have six elements: the repentant must be really sorry for what he had done; he must have firm determination not to do it again; he must make amends for whatever wrongs he might have done to others; he must fulfil all the obligations of religion previously neglected; he should fast long enough to melt away the flesh grown of unclean and unlawful food; and he should feel the taste of obedience to Allah as he was previously enjoying the taste of sin."
+According to Imam Ali (a.s.), "Repentance must have six elements: the repentant must be really sorry for what he had done: he must have firm determination not to do it again: he must make amends for whatever wrongs he might have done to others: he must fulfil all the obligations of religion previously neglected; he should fast long enough to melt away the flesh grown of unclean and unlawful food: and he should feel the taste of obedience to Allah as he was previously enjoying the taste of sin".

 When a man repents sincerely, Allah makes him as clean as he was the day he was born.
-The Holy Prophet has said: "One who repents from sin is like the one who never committed any sin."
+The Holy Prophet (S) has said: "One who repents from sin is like the one who never committed any sin."